chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "No immediate test rerun after implementing the fix.", "PROJECT NOTE": "Use VfsUtilCore.isAncestor on VirtualFile for directory ancestry checks.", "NEW INSTRUCTION": "WHEN implementing a fix after reproducing with a new test THEN rerun the new test, then run the full test suite"
 }

+[2025-12-10 12:20] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "register intention, run tests",
+    "BOTTLENECK": "The new intention was not registered and tests were not executed.", "PROJECT NOTE": "Register the intention in plugin.xml under <intentions> with a category, matching the action text.", "NEW INSTRUCTION": "WHEN a new intention class is added THEN register it in plugin.xml immediately" }